 FURTHER READING: 5 Must See Musicals of London’s West End

-5. Public transport
+5. Public transport is fantastic

 Ok, you Londoners can keep complaining about the transport, about how warm it gets, how crowded, how expensive….

 You’ve obviously not lived where public transport is close to non-existent and you need to plan your entire live around an inconvenient bus timetable!
 So stop whinging Londoners, in London you can get almost anywhere with public transport, with an extensive network of tube, buses and trains..